kuimetra/deep_learning/Project 2/README.md

 ## Objectives

-This project involves the development of machine learning models for two specific tasks: object localization and object detection, using an augmented version of the MNIST dataset.
+This project involves the development of deep learning models for two specific tasks: object localization and object detection, using an augmented version of the MNIST dataset.
 The dataset features randomly placed, rotated, and resized digits against noisy backgrounds, in images of dimensions 48x60.
 The main goals of the project include: